Kylie Sayce NP

 A less recognised condition associated with excessive Lactobacillus activity that can mimic BV or recurrent thrush.

-Recurrent yeast infections can cause ongoing irritation, discharge and discomfort.
+Recurrent vulvovaginal candidiasis can cause ongoing irritation, discharge and discomfort.

 Genitourinary Syndrome of Menopause (GSM)

-Hormonal changes associated with declining oestrogen can cause symptoms such as dryness, burning, irritation and recurrent urinary symptoms.
+Hormonal changes associated with declining oestrogen may cause dryness, burning, irritation and recurrent urinary symptoms.

 Mixed Vaginal Conditions